asha23/trumps/trumps-frontend/README.md

 Created using create-react-app

-Currently this is all contained within the app.js - There are lots of todos!
+Currently this is all contained within the app.js

 This calls a json API from the WordPress installation.